Portraits W-X-Y-Z

 Francis Johnston (1761-1829), Architect, against the General Post Office, Dublin Date 1823 by Engraver Henry Hoppner Meyer, English, 1782-1847 After Thomas Clement Thompson, Northern Irish, c.1780-1857, photograph courtesy of National Gallery of Ireland.

 Thomas Cooley, who worked first as a carpenter then draughtsman in an architectural office, came from England to Ireland in 1768 when he won a competition to design a new Royal Exchange in Dublin, which is now the City Hall on Dame Street.
 He built several public buildings in Dublin in the neoclassical style.
 Together with James Gandon (1743–1823), Cooley was part of a small school of architects influenced by Sir William Chambers (1723–1796).
 Cooley died in 1784.
 He worked closely with the Archbishop Richard Robinson and designed many buildings in Armagh, including the Archbishop’s Palace (now the Town Hall) and the library.
-He also designed the Four Courts in Dublin.
+He also designed the Four Courts in Dublin, and Caledon in County Tyrone.

 Cooley designed Rokeby Hall, and it fell to Francis Johnston to finish the project after Cooley’s death.
 Johnston continued to work with Archbishop Robinson, for whom he went on to build the Armagh Observatory and Armagh Courthouse, and other buildings in Armagh (I think that the observatory in Rokeby was built for the current owner, but I’m sure the Archbishop would have been delighted had he known, since he had the one in Armagh built in 1790 [2]!).
 Jean Young, the owner of Rokeby, recommended that we also visit another house in Louth designed and built by Francis Johnston, Townley Hall.

-He designed more buildings, including the beautiful Chapel Royal in Dublin Castle, and he converted Parliament House in College Green in Dublin into the Bank of Ireland.
-He also designed Charleville Forest Castle in Tullamore, County Offaly, and probably designed a house I hope to visit when I get the chance, that is on Section 482, Turbotstown in County Westmeath.
-He also helped in the 2nd Earl of Longford to convert Tullynally House into Tullynally Castle [see my blog entry], completing that work in 1803.
+Johnston designed more buildings, including the beautiful Chapel Royal in Dublin Castle, and he converted Parliament House in College Green in Dublin into the Bank of Ireland.
+He also designed Charleville Forest Castle in Tullamore, County Offaly, and probably designed another Section 482 house, Turbotstown in County Westmeath (see my entry).
+He also helped in the 2nd Earl of Longford to convert Tullynally House into Tullynally Castle (see my entry), completing that work in 1803.

 Jean greeted us and invited us inside.
 We paused in the capacious front hall to look at a portrait while she told us about the man responsible for having the house built, Archbishop Richard Robinson.
 Robinson named the building after his family home in Yorkshire, England, Rokeby Park.